One Ear Always Open

 It’s often helpful to establish a rule or guideline that when you’re in public or in common areas of the home, you can only have one ear bud in.
 The other ear needs to be open.
 This one practice communicates accessibility and willingness to interact with others.

 Walking around the house or in public with two ears plugged is just like taking your hands and walking around covering your ears as if to say, “I don’t want to hear it.”
 When a young person says, “But no one is talking,” the answer is, “It’s about accessibility so that you are available if someone wants to talk or if something interesting is being said.”
 It’s not just a common courtesy, your headphone practices communicate an important message to others.

 Taking breaks from electronics during conversations should also be a practice in your home.
 When you are having a discussion with someone and the phone beeps with a message or a phone call, how a person responds makes a statement of their value of the person they are with.

-Eating together and parking cell phones during the meal can encourage dialogue.
-Turning off electronics in the car not only makes driving safer for the driver, but it also opens up opportunities to talk more.
+Strengthening Family Mealtimes by parking cell phones during the meal can encourage dialogue.
+Setting limits on technology in the car not only makes driving safer for the driver, but it also opens up opportunities to talk more.